josephsgithub/pyfun/hello/README.md

 command line and understand how that works.
 As you master the exercise of writing it don’t forget to remember reviewing this stuff so you could explain it to someone you were teaching it to.
-If you can’t explain it, you don’t know it, the saying goes.
+If you can’t explain it, you don’t know it, the saying goes.--- [![home](/assets/home-bw.png)](/README.md) [![cc-by-sa](/assets/cc-by-sa.png)][cc-by-sa] [![skilstak](/assets/skilstak-logo-bw.png)][skilstak]
----
-[![home](/assets/home-bw.png)](/README.md)
-[![cc-by-sa](/assets/cc-by-sa.png)][cc-by-sa]
-[![skilstak](/assets/skilstak-logo-bw.png)][skilstak]